n0924/PromiseKeeper/README.md

 bwant2 added to bought want list at Tue Nov 29 22:03:24 PST 2022

 The first four lines correspond to the user loading the data.
-We are essentially 'adding' items from Json files to the the each list.
+We are essentially 'adding' items from Json files to each list.
 Therefore, the previous added items will be logged, but the previously removed items will not be logged in the subsequent run